miukimiu/react-kawaii/README.md

 # React Kawaii

-React Kawaii is a library of cute SVG illustrations.
-Perfect if you want to give some cuteness and life to your react application.
+React Kawaii is a library of cute SVG illustrations (react components).
+Perfect if you want to give some cuteness and personality to your react application.

-## Getting Started
+## Install

 `npm i -s react-kawaii`